Tanguy9862/Medical-OCR-Data-Extraction/README.md

 # Text Recognition from Images

 ## Context
-This project aims to extract text from images using Optical Character Recognition (OCR) techniques with pytesseract.
+This repository contains Python scripts developed during a data science internship.
+The project aims to extract vital medical data—specifically, Index of Systolic Pressure (IPS) and Functional Respiratory Tests (EFR) from images.
+These data are crucial for patient diagnostics and treatment plans.

 ## Technologies Used
 - Python 3.x